 Data sharing with the Cabinet Office

-We may share information with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
-The Cabinet Office is responsible for carrying out data matching exercises.
+We may share information with other bodies such as the Cabinet Office in order to prevent and detect fraud.

 We participate in the Cabinet Office's National Fraud Initiative, a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed by the National Fraud Initiative.
+We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed by the National Fraud Initiative on GOV.UK.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

-Data matching by the Cabinet Office is subject to the Code of data matching practice for the National Fraud Initiative.
+Data matching by the Cabinet Office is subject to the Code of data matching practice for the National Fraud Initiative on GOV.UK